All Products

 headers[OSS_OBJECT_TAGGING] = tagging

-# Specify the headers when you call the init_multipart_upload operation so that the tags are added to the object that you want to upload.
+# Specify headers when you call the init_multipart_upload operation to add tags to the uploaded object.

 upload_id = bucket.init_multipart_upload(object_name, headers=headers).upload_id